 Global hotel distribution innovator, SiteMinder, today announced the launch of the much anticipated Room Distribution Exchange (RDX) – an industry platform allowing hotel systems and online booking channels around the globe to connect directly over the web without needing to use third party distribution intermediaries.

-RDX allows Property Management Systems (PMS) and Central Reservation Systems (CRS) vendors, as well as hotel chains with bespoke CRSs, to operate and fully support their own branded distribution platform, providing full, two-way, seamless connectivity to hundreds of channels including OTAs (online travel agents), wholesalers, GDS systems, and social media channels.
-The entire system is cloud-based and it is as simple as a hotel system plugging into the exchange for instant, two-way, seamless connectivity to hundreds of channels.
+RDX allows property management system (PMS) and central reservation system (CRS) vendors, as well as hotel chains with bespoke CRSs, to operate and fully support their own branded distribution platform, providing full, two-way, seamless connectivity to hundreds of channels including online travel agents (OTAs), wholesalers, global distribution systems, and social media channels.
+The entire system is cloud-based and is as simple as a hotel system plugging into the exchange for instant, two-way, seamless connectivity to hundreds of channels.

 The major winners in RDX are PMS vendors, CRS vendors, hotel chains with their own CRS and booking channels wanting to gain direct access to hotel reservation systems.
 There are over 50 PMS and CRS vendors already plugged into RDX and over a hundred channels connected through a true two-way connection to RDX.

 RDX allows PMS and CRS vendors to completely run their own branded distribution platform, thereby enhancing their product’s functionality, marketability and generating new revenue streams, while keeping a direct support relationship with their hotel customers.
 According to SiteMinder, the key is that there are no third party channel management service providers required as part of the picture.
 For hotel chains with their own CRS systems, RDX solves the complex issues when it comes to two-way channel connectivity.